 I’m often asked by my former students, “What skills should I really be learning to get into the industry?”
 The answer to this question is really complicated, and depends largely on what the person wants to do.
 However, there are a few jobs that are very difficult to fill for many companies and if you have an aptitude for these disciplines it can be a great career path for you.
 This is the first in a series of blogs, each discussing niche positions, what they do, how that varies from studio to studio, and (hopefully) some good ways to get started.
+This one is about Technical Art but we also have a blog post on Technical Design.

 For this first article in the series, we will be discussing the Technical Artist role.